haproxytech/dataplaneapi/discovery/AWS.md

 ## Instances IP address

-Using the HCL `IPV4Address` option (or the JSON `ipv4_address` one) you can specify which kind of IP address Data Plane API has to consider for the backend `server`.
+Using the JSON `ipv4_address` option you can specify which kind of IP address Data Plane API has to consider for the backend `server`.

 Available values can be `private` (for the private one, reachable inside the AWS VPC) or `public`.